Information Publication Scheme Agency Plan

-- review on a regular basis and ensure that IPS information holdings are accurate, up-to-date and complete;
+- review on a regular basis and ensure IPS information holdings are accurate, up to date and complete

-- ensure information published under the IPS is easy to locate, understandable, machine readable and re-useable;
+- ensure information published under the IPS is easy to locate, understandable, machine readable and reusable

-- monitor and assess our compliance with the IPS and this Plan; and
+- monitor and assess our compliance with the IPS and this Plan

-Monitoring and assessing our compliance with the IPS and this plan, and ensuring our FOI Disclosure Log remains up to date, is the responsibility of our Compliance team.
-This will be done with the oversight of the Chief Risk Officer and General Counsel.
+Monitoring and assessing our compliance with the IPS and this Plan, and ensuring our FOI Disclosure Log remains up to date, is the responsibility of our Legal team.
+This will be done with the oversight of the Chief Risk Officer & General Counsel.

-Each relevant business team is responsible for keeping our IPS information holdings accurate, up-to-date and complete.
-Our Marketing team also ensures the relevant IPS information holding materials remain published and accessible on our website, and action website change requests where needed to update information.
+Each relevant business team is responsible for keeping our IPS information holdings accurate, up to date and complete.
+Our Marketing team also ensures the relevant IPS information holdings materials remain published and accessible on our website, and action website change requests where needed to update information.

-To identify and respond to the IPS requirements, we review the FOI Act and relevant Information Commissioner guidance periodically as part of our review referred to in section 7 below.
+To identify and respond to the IPS requirements, we review the FOI Act and relevant Information Commissioner guidance periodically as part of our review referred to in the ‘Review’ below.
 To identify information required or permitted to be published, we also periodically review our relevant website content to ensure it remains up to date and accurate, easy to locate, accessible and usable.